craigfrancis/wdoc/readme.md

 # PDF Alternative Using HTML (ZIP/GZIP)

-Simply put an `index.html` file (and any other assets, e.g. images) into a ZIP file, and use a different extension.
+Create a ZIP file, which contains an `index.html` and any other assets (e.g. images), and change the extension to ".wdoc"

 Browsers can then open this file, and display it like a web page.